Yashbari01/Online-Examination-System/README.md

 # Set up environment variables

-Create a .env file in the backend directory with the following variables:PORT=5000 MONGODB_URI=mongodb://localhost:27017/examination_system
+Create a .env file in the backend directory with the following variables:

+PORT=5000

+MONGODB_URI=mongodb://localhost:27017/examination_system

 JWT_SECRET=your_jwt_secret